sorinboia/nginx-experience-aws/guide/5ingress.md

 Save the file and continue with the instructions in the Nginx installation guide.
-We are doing to deploy Nginx Ingress as a "Deployment" not a "DeamonSet".
+We are doing to deploy Nginx Ingress as a "Deployment" not a "DeamonSet" and the Nginx plus configuration.

 Next we need to run the following in order to expose the Nginx Dashboard ( copy and paste in the command line the bellow ).
 <pre>